"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 4:7 - The first living creature was like a lion, the second living creature like a calf, the third living creature had a face like a man, and the fourth living creature was like a flying eagle.

-The locusts having human and non-human features show that these spirit beings are closer to the genre of the cherubim and seraphim than angels who are always described in Scripture as being in the likeness of men.
+The locusts having human and non-human features show that these spirit beings are closer to the genre of the cherubim and seraphim than angels who are in the likeness of men.

 1 Corinthians 11:14-15 - Does not even nature itself teach you that if a man has long hair, it is a dishonor to him?
 But if a woman has long hair, it is a glory to her; for her hair is given to her for a covering.